rangoiv/Snake---moto68k/README.md

 Remember to enable exeptions in emulator options.

-Assemble the source (F9), and select execute.
+Assemble the source (F9) and select execute.
-Go to options/enable exeptions
+Go to options/enable exeptions.
-Run the game (F9)
+Run the game (F9).